Skip to main content

 ⚙️Backend Auth

-After deciding to make a project, the first problem was how to fetch tweet data with the link of a tweet here I don't want to make users sign in with Twitter, they can fetch tweets without sign in.
-So I started reading Twitter API docs, and I must say Twitter API docs are confusing at first, then I found some solutions from Github.
+After deciding to make a project, the first problem was how to fetch tweet data with the link of a tweet here I don't want to make users sign in with Twitter; they can fetch tweets without signing in.
+So I started reading Twitter API docs, and I must say Twitter API docs are confusing at first, then I found some solutions on GitHub.

-I had to implement application only authentication of Twitter API.
-This is called OAuth 2.0 and API can be accessed with a bearer token. you can find a detailed example from my repo here.
-This was the most challenging part of a project, to make a working solution from API.
+I had to implement application-only authentication for the Twitter API.
+This is called OAuth 2.0, and the API can be accessed with a bearer token.
+You can find a detailed example from my repo here.
+This was the most challenging part of the project: to make a working solution from the API.

 🎨Frontend

-I used react for frontend, in frontend I have to fetch the id of a tweet ( each tweet has a unique id ) then send that id to the backend and getting tweet data back from API.
+I used React for the frontend.
+In the frontend, I have to fetch the ID of a tweet ( each tweet has a unique ID), then send that ID to the backend and get the tweet data back from the API.
 Then I start working on other features like tweet theme, background image, opacity and border radius.

-For doing this global theme and image I need something for state management, maybe redux is too heavy for this simple app so I choose Context API, it is very easy to use and I learn Context API for this project. you can see the entire structure of tweet2img below 👇.
+For doing this global theme and image, I need something for state management, maybe Redux is too heavy for this simple app, so I chose Context API, it is very easy to use, and I learn Context API for this project.
+You can see the entire structure of tweet2img below 👇.

 IMG_20210907_130915.jpg